LindaAPersson/playdate/README.md

 ## Project Goals

-The goal for DADJOKES was to create an easy-to-navigate site that users can visit when they lie on the couch watching a bad movie or are on the train during a workday morning.
-It should be a site where users can get away for a little while.
+The goal for Playdate was to create an easy-to-navigate site where parents can arrange playdates for their kids.
+The step between wanting someone to play with and actually arranging the playdate is hopefully much smaller with this site in mind.

 ## Agile Methodology